 Inspirational sustainable design is an inevitable consequence of our rigorous approach to each and every stage of a design’s development.

-Hawkes Architecture have a wealth of experience across many Architectural sectors, having designed a variety of structures including a 200 home Holiday Leisure Complex, two Schools, a Church and even a bespoke suspended Circular Terrace in the Green Belt!
+Hawkes Architecture don't just do 'NPPF Para 79 projects!
+We enjoy variety and have experience across many Architectural sectors, having designed a 200 home Holiday Leisure Complex, Schools, Churches and even a bespoke Suspended Circular Terrace in the Green Belt!

 Securing planning approval for your new home can feel like an arduous task, especially when your site is in the picturesque English countryside.
 Paragraph 79 could offer the opportunity to make your development possible.